pramsey/crunchyblog/window-1/index.md

 Also, the SQL was really ugly!

-With modern PostgreSQL, you can calculate complex percentages over different groups in a single pass, using "[window functions](https://www.postgresql.org/docs/current/functions-window.html)".
+With modern PostgreSQL, you can **calculate complex percentages over different groups in a single pass**, using "[window functions](https://www.postgresql.org/docs/current/functions-window.html)".

 ## Example Data